hashkat/hashkat/docs/keywords.md

 of calling each method.
 As an example, if you would like to call the follow methods equally you would set it as so:

 model_weights{random: 0.20, preferential: 0.20, agent: 0.20, preferential agent: 0.20, hashtag: 0.20}

-####'mv'
-Command to move a file from one location to another using the terminal.
-This command can also be used to rename a file.
-Typing in the command `mv ~/hashkat/randomfile ~/hashkat/tutorials/` will move the file 'randomfile' from the 'hashkat' directory to its subdirectory 'tutorials'.
-Typing in the command `mv ~/hashkat/randomfile ~/hashkat/newrandomfile` will change the name of the file 'randomfile' to 'newrandomfile'.

 ##N